Huskyeder/stackato-doc/admin/server/operations.rst

 If you would like to return a Stackato VM to its original "out-of-the-box" configuration, use the :ref:`kato node reset
-<kato-command-ref-node-attach>` command.
+<kato-command-ref-node-reset>` command.
 This command has two options:

 * ``kato node reset factory``: Resets everything.
 The host will behave as it did on first boot (creating a new randomized hostname and starting as